 Foundation Required.
 Normally, a foundation must be laid, through testimony of the witness, that at the time of the memorandum he had a recollection of the events, and that he made or adopted them believing them to be true.
 J.C.
-Penney Co. v.
-NLRB, above.
+Penney, above.
 But cf. Three Sisters Sportswear Co., 312 NLRB 853, 865 (1993), enfd. mem.
 55 F.3d 684 (9th Cir.
 1995), cert. denied 516 U.S. 1093 (1996), where the pretrial affidavit of a frightened witness (a current employee), who claimed not to remember anything about her affidavit other than her signature, was received in evidence as past recollection recorded under FRE 803(5).

 Reading Document vs. Submitting as Exhibit.
 If admissible under FRE 803(5), the memorandum or record may be read into the record by the party offering it as substantive evidence, and the adverse party may actually submit it as an exhibit.
-See also Rome Electrical Systems, 356 NLRB No. 38 (2010) (judge properly admitted and relied on General Counsel's pretrial depositions of two third party witnesses under FRE 803(5), where the respondent explicitly waived any objection to General Counsel's introduction of the depositions).
+See also Rome Electrical Systems, 356 NLRB 170, 171 (2010) (judge properly admitted and relied on General Counsel's pretrial depositions of two third party witnesses under FRE 803(5)).